apertium/apertium-sme-smj/texts/eval/2016/README.txt

 The resulting list is put in wer_analysis.ods for classification

-Values for classification:
+Categories for classification:
 1 = lexical selection
-2 = error in generation (different shape of wordform) 3 = error in choice of form (different wordform selected) 4 = word order (word order changed, word deleted or added) 5 = punctuation mark added or deleted.
+2 = error in generation (different shape of wordform) 3 = error in choice of form (different wordform selected) 4 = word order changed
+5 = punctuation
-6 = word added/removed because of lexical selection
+6 = word added
+7 = word deleted

 Original files
 ==============